Are You Buying the Right Oil Filter? Understanding the Key Differences

 Types of Filter Ratings: Absolute vs. Nominal

-- Nominal Filter Rating: The nominal rating refers to the size of particles that are likely to be trapped by the filter.
-However, it is less precise than the absolute rating.
-A nominal 10-micron filter typically traps about 85% of particles at the specified micron size.
-These filters are less efficient than absolute filters but are often cheaper.
+- Nominal Filter Rating: This initial rating suggests the particle size that is expected to be captured by the filter.
+Still, this is not as accurate as the final rating.
+For example, a nominal 10-micron filter stops 85% of the particles at the specified micron size.
+Such filters are more cost-effective than absolute filters but are less efficient.

-Understanding these ratings is crucial to selecting the right filter for your application.
+These ratings need to be carefully studied in order to select the right filter for your application.

 How Do Filter Ratings Affect Price?